About JROS

 Selections now available

 The Lagganlia training camp is based at the Lagganlia OEC near Aviemore.
-It is aimed at M/W14’s and takes place around the last week in July.
+The Camp is principally for M/W14s born in 2010, but may include M/W15s born in 2009.
 There are usually about 24 places for athletes on the camp.

 Selections now available